Bilingual education: Translanguaging

 Translanguaging or language mixing is a strategy that emphasizes using all languages a student knows to support their learning.
 One example of this is allowing students to express themselves in either or both languages when discussing different academic content.
 Practicing translanguaging can help students more easily switch between languages.

 Language separation

-In a classroom, language separation involves designating one language to a specific time, content, or activity.
-The goal of language separation is to encourage students to focus on skills in a specific language.
-Many bilingual programs use a mix of translanguaging and language separation practices to support students in becoming bi-literate.
+Language separation in a classroom refers to assigning a specific language for a particular time, content, or activity with the aim of helping students concentrate on developing their skills in that language.
+Bilingual programs often combine both language separation and translanguaging approaches to facilitate students in achieving bi-literacy.

 Scaffolding

 Instructional scaffolding can be used in all types of education, not only bilingual education.
 A teacher scaffolds instruction to provide the necessary support for students to learn the content.
 In a bilingual education classroom, this could look like pre-teaching content in the student's native language before teaching the same content in the second language.